 Fiber-rich meals that also contain healthy fats like avocado and olive oil are good for inflammation.
 You can start with the mbg recipes on this page, or dig into Mediterranean diet recipes for more ideas.
 If you want to maximize the benefits, you can try a lower-carb approach, like the Mediterranean keto diet.
 You'll get all the benefits of fiber and high-quality protein while keeping your blood sugar more stable.

 Some go-to anti-inflammatory snacks are sliced-up veggies dipped in hummus, high-fiber fruit like an apple with almond butter, roasted chickpeas, guacamole with grain-free chips, and no-bake chocolate fudge.
 You can also have a small salad or sliced avocado drizzled with high-quality olive oil.

 An anti-inflammatory diet isn't a specific plan but rather a set of guidelines that focuses on removing foods that cause inflammation and adding foods that fight against it.
-While everyone is slightly different, for most people, an anti-inflammatory diet consists of plenty of fiber-rich plant foods combined with healthy, high-quality fats.
+While everyone is slightly different, for most people, an anti-inflammatory diet consists of plenty of fiber-rich plant foods combined with healthy, high-quality fats and complete proteins.

 If you need more guidance on building out a meal plan, check out these anti-inflammatory eating tips.

 Lindsay Boyers is a holistic nutritionist specializing in gut health, mood disorders, and functional nutrition.
 Lindsay earned a degree in food & nutrition from Framingham State University, and she holds a Certificate in Holistic Nutrition Consulting from the American College of Healthcare Sciences.